Loki-Snape/Happy-Halloween/README.md

 ## Overview

 This site includes multiple themed pages and an interactive resume presentation designed to make a strong first impression.
-It is meant to be lightweight, visually engaging, and easy to explore.It is themed around halloween and contains mummy, vampire and zombies.
+It is meant to be lightweight, visually engaging, and easy to explore.

 ## Features